 #5) 13 Lead Ingots

 When inspecting the Wisconsin state flag up close, you may notice that it has 13 ingots within the state’s coat of arms.
 These are actually lead ingots that represent two things: The lead ingots represent mineral wealth, which is a major source of revenue for the state.
-There’s 13 of them present in the coat of arms because Wisconsin was one of the 13 original colonies of the United States.
+There’s 13 of them present in the coat of arms because they also represent the 13 original colonies of the United States.